Gambling in Vietnam: Casinos

 The largest hotel-casino in Vietnam as of 2017 was The Grand Ho Tram Strip in Hồ Tràm.
 It is controlled by Philip Falcone and opened in 2013.
 The US$1 billion building has a 550 room hotel, a Greg Norman-designed golf course and second hotel tower under construction as of 2017.
 Foreign investors are required to invest over $2 billion to qualify for casino licenses.

 In 2018, construction began along a three-kilometer (2-mile) stretch of coastline in central Vietnam where the country’s biggest casino is set to open.
 Suncity Group Holdings Ltd of Macau invested $4 billion in the Hoiana project that covers almost 1000 ha and includes shops, restaurants, golf courses and water parks.
 The casino will be owned by SunCity.
-VinaCapital, a Vietnamese investment management and real estate firm, and the Hong Kong-based VMS Investment Group will also hold similar ownership stakes in the project.
+VinaCapital, a Vietnamese investment management and real estate firm, and the Hong Kong–based VMS Investment Group will also hold similar ownership stakes in the project.

 Two other casinos were under construction in 2018, one in Van Don in the northern province of Quang Ninh, and one on Phu Quoc island.
 These are part of the pilot project to allow locals to enter casinos.
 The Van Don is scheduled to open in 2019 and will be managed by SunCity.
 The Phu Quoc Corona Casino opened in 2019.

+In 2024, NET88 became the sponsor of Premier League club Crystal Palace for a two-year deal, replacing previous sponsor Cinch.